octaviuslabs/hash_identable/README.md

 Assuming your model
 ```
   class MyModel
-    attr_reader :id #HashIdentable depends on the presence of an ID that you are masking on the moel
+    attr_reader :id #HashIdentable depends on the presence of an ID
     # Other code
   end